Vis4Sense/student-projects/2023-2024/rachana-hegde/testing_out_prompting_strategies_for_multiple_consistent_characters.md

 ### takeaways from generating images with sanjana, akash & roshan

 - Generating images with 3 characters (sanjana, akash, and roshan) actually took a few minutes longer than doing it for 1 or 2 characters.
-The latency was a bit annoying and the prompt-image accuracy was much worse compared to the 2 or 1 character scene images.
+The latency may be too much and the prompt-image accuracy was much worse compared to the 2 or 1 character scene images.
 - The quality has plummeted.
 - It’s also hard to reliably get images where all 3 characters are visible.